Abstract

 Junctional merging tracking

 Speed of junctional merge was evaluated by monitoring isolated junctional rings during DLAV formation.
-Inhibitor treatment Y-27632 (75 µM) or DMSO (1%) were applied 30 min before mounting.
+Inhibitor treatment Y-27632 (75 μM) or DMSO (1%) were applied 30 min before mounting.
 The same concentrations of chemicals were applied to the low-melting-point agarose mounting medium and the E3 medium on top of it before imaging and imaging the junctions for 10–15 min on Olympus SpinSR spinning disc microscope.
-Upon distal junction appearance, distances were measured on the Fiji software, drawing a line between proximal and distal junction, and measuring the length of the lines.
+Distances were measured using Fiji software.
+In each frame, the interjunctional distance was defined as the maximum distance between the proximal and distal junctions.
+A line was manually drawn between the proximal and distal junctions in Fiji, and its length was recorded.
+The same proximal and distal junction landmarks were used consistently across all time points.

 Immunostaining

 Zebrafish embryos of 30 to 32 hpf were fixed after dechorionation using Glyofixx (Thermo-Fisher Scientific) and incubated at 4°C overnight (ON) in 1.5 ml Eppendorf tubes (max.
 20 embryos per tube).
-After fixation, embryos were washed four times for 5 minutes in 1× PBST at room temperature (RT) on a rocking platform.
-Embryos were then permeabilized using 0.5–1% Triton-X100 in PBST for 30 min at RT.
-They were then blocked with 2% BSA and 5% goat serum in PBST overnight with continuous shaking at 4°C. After blocking, the primary antibody solution was added.
+After fixation, embryos were washed four times for 5 minutes in 1x PBST at room temperature (RT) on a rocking platform.
+Embryos were then permeabilized using 0.5–1 % Triton-X100 in PBST for 30 min at RT.
+They were then blocked with 2% BSA and 5% goat serum in PBST overnight with continuous shaking at 4 °C. After blocking, the primary antibody solution was added.
 The primary antibodies were either diluted in blocking solution or Pierce Immunostain Enhancer Solution (Thermo Fisher Scientific).
-Primary antibody incubation was performed at 4°C for 3 days.
-After incubation, the solution was removed, and the embryos were washed at least four times for 30 minutes each with PBST at 4°C, or overnight.
-Subsequently, the embryos were incubated with secondary antibodies, diluted 1:2000 in blocking solution, and incubated at 4°C.
+Primary antibody incubation was performed at 4 °C for 3 days.
+After incubation, the solution was removed, and the embryos were washed at least four times for 30 minutes each with PBST at 4 °C, or overnight.
+Subsequently, the embryos were incubated with secondary antibodies, diluted 1:2000 in blocking solution, and incubated at 4 °C.

 Image preparation and analysis